David Harewood

 Actor, Presenter

-David Michael Harewood OBE is an English actor and presenter whose career spans stage, screen, radio and voice work.
-He is known for prominent television roles including David Estes in Homeland and J’onn J’onzz / Martian Manhunter and Hank Henshaw / Cyborg Superman in Supergirl.
-He has appeared in films such as The Merchant of Venice and Blood Diamond and has lent his voice to major video games and audio productions.
-In February 2024 he began serving as President of the Royal Academy of Dramatic Art.
+David Michael Harewood OBE (born 8 December 1965) is an English actor and presenter whose career began in 1990 and spans stage, film, television, radio and video games.
+He is best known for his television roles as David Estes in Homeland and as J’onn J’onzz / Martian Manhunter and Hank Henshaw / Cyborg Superman in Supergirl.
+Harewood has appeared in films including The Merchant of Venice and Blood Diamond, voiced characters in major video games, and has served as President of the Royal Academy of Dramatic Art since February 2024.

 Early Life and Background